simboonlong/scrollolo.js/README.md

 ## scrollolo.js
-A lightweight js plugin (2kb), that animates elements when entering viewport.
+A lightweight js plugin, that animates elements when entering viewport.

 1. requires Jquery, TweenMax.
 2. manually tested on latest version of Chrome, Firefox, Safari.